Charo’s Son Shel Rasten Shows Support For Famous Mom On ‘Dancing With The Stars’

-Charo has a major cheerleader in her corner as she competes on the 24th season of Dancing With the Stars.
+Charo has a major cheerleader in her corner as she competes on the 24th season of Dancing with the Stars.
 Charo’s son Shel Rasten showed support for his famous mom after her disappointing scores in the first week of competition.
 Shel is the adult son of Charo and her second husband, Kjell Rasten, whom she has been married to since 1978.

 In an interview with ABC 7 Chicago, Charo’s son defended his mom, saying she was “robbed” by the DWTS judges following her premiere night salsa with pro partner Keo Motsepe.